schahriar/telecom/README.md

     });
 ```

-Our stream-processing function within the pipe always receives the input as the first argument.
+Our stream-processing function within the pipe always receives the input as the first argument **and a Symbol constant equal to `line.OPEN` when a stream has opened.**

 **An Input within a stream can be of any type but only a single input/output is allowed within the stream.
 The type can be transformed within the stream through processing.
 For example an HTTP processor can transform a Byte input into a request object passed down within the stream**